Copperminer02/PyBer_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/91850824/149672546-9d3991f1-13ad-4c0e-81ed-4fc34d54386b.png)

 Using Pandas *groupby* function, total rides, total drivers, and total fares recieved were calculated with regards to city type and series were created for each with city type as the index.
-Average fare and average fare per driver were then calculated from groupby output and series for each were formed.
+Average fare and average fare per driver were then calculated from the groupby output and the series from each were formed.
 The series were then combined into a new dataframe (pyber_summary_df).

 ![image](https://user-images.githubusercontent.com/91850824/149672633-30dec300-c31d-4bc4-8c1d-a237d5215b2a.png)